 Hikaru ignored the fact that he and Sai had to follow behind her.
 They were going to the same place.

 They entered the main hall.
-The entire place was filled with tables and go boards, and children sitting in all of the seats.
-Parents and grandparents made up the crowd of adults, all silently cheering for the successes, and silently agonizing over the struggles, of their children from the sidelines.
+The entire space was filled with tables and go boards, children sitting in all of the seats, adults crowding along the sidelines.
+Parents and grandparents silently cheered for the successes, and silently agonized over the struggles, of their children from the sidelines.

 "It feels like I'm walking onto the field right before the start of a soccer game."
 Hikaru said to Sai, glancing at the crowd of anxiety-filled spectators.
 They looked just like the parents in the stands during an important soccer match.

 "So many children."
 Sai smiled cheerfully, looking upon the room with great fondness.

 "These children have the same passion for go I had a thousand years ago.
 These children are telling me that things will be the same a thousand years from now."

 Hikaru was silent as he stared out at the sea of children so seriously playing their games.
 If this was before he met Sai, Hikaru would have said that go was a game for old men with nothing better to do without even thinking about it.
 But there were children here younger than him.
 Their parents were watching from the sidelines, cheering for them.
 This pressure, this nervousness...this feeling was familiar to Hikaru even if it was a different game.